 It seems to me that responsible journalism can be of great help to the public school systems which have taken the trouble to analyze their problems and present their requests in this manner.
 When the public and the legislature know that the press is well informed, legislative requests for increased taxes are not likely to be pruned unconscionably by legislators eager to pose as being economy-mindedstatesmen.

 I am not suggesting that newspapers or radio stations become merely the mouthpiece for a board of education.
 I am well aware, too, that "fights make news" more than stories of effective public service, but I believe that journalism based on exhibitionism is becoming less popular with responsible newspapers and publishers.
 The newspapers and the radio can serve the public best if they expose not only corruption in office, but day by day performance as well.
-These are two sides of the same coin, which is basically this:- Public relations exists to inform the people of all the facts, the good as well as the bad.
+These are two sides of the same coin, which is basically this: Public relations exist to inform the people of all the facts, the good as well as the bad.

 A sense of continuity is the second quality which our political scientist noted as typical of successful leadership.
 Wise political leaders, he noted, realize that history cannot be reversed, and that one government should not seek to undo everything done by another.